Letter signed by Pearl Buck (1949)

 English translation

-I'm presumptuous enough to send you a copy of TELL THE PEOPLE.
-This is because I am deeply interested in the Seminar on Illiteracy and Adult Education, which will be held in Brazil.
-This little book I wrote with James Yen, the Chinese man who did so much for mass education in China, and if he had been able to work in a peaceful country in the last twenty-five years, I'm sure we would have seen a very different China, or if If the government were truly supportive of this work, the people of China would be in a different position than they are today.
+I am presumptuous enough to send you a copy of TELL THE PEOPLE.
+This is because I am deeply interested in the Seminar on Illiteracy and Adult Education that is to be held in Brazil.
+This little book I wrote with James Yen, the Chinese who has done so much for mass education in China, and if he had been able to work in a peaceful country for the last twenty-five years, I am sure we would have seen a very different China, or if the government had been really supportive of this work, the people of China would be in a different position than they are today.

-I think that Dr. Yen has developed a technique for Chinese that can also be useful in other countries in the world where there are a large number of illiterate people and it is with this hope that I send you the book and ask your forgiveness for apparent presumptions.
+I believe that Dr. Yen has developed a technique for Chinese that may also be useful in other countries of the world where there are large numbers of illiterates, and it is with this hope that I am sending you the book and I ask your forgiveness for any apparent presumptions.

 With best wishes for the success of the Seminar, I am Pearl Buck